Gaetano Bresci: Assassination of Umberto

 On the morning of 29 July 1900, after preparing his weapon and thoroughly grooming himself, Bresci left his hotel intent on assassinating the king at the end of the contest.
 He spent most of the day walking around town and eating ice cream, briefly stopping for lunch with a stranger, whom he told, "Look at me carefully, because you will perhaps remember me for the rest of your life."
-That evening at 21:30, Umberto took his car to the stadium, where he was to hand out medals to the competition's athletes at 22:00.
+That evening at 21:30, Umberto took his car to the stadium, where the king was to hand out medals to the competition's athletes at 22:00.
 There were very few law enforcement agents (Carabinieri) stationed along the route and not enough to effectively carry out crowd control at the stadium.

 Bresci had positioned himself along the road exiting the stadium to give himself a chance at escape; the excited crowd swept him within three meters of the king's car and blocked his way out.
 While amongst the crowd, Bresci drew his revolver and shot Umberto three or four times.
 As the king lay dying, the angry crowd wrestled Bresci to the ground and a Carabinieri marshal intervened before Bresci could be lynched.
 He accepted arrest without resistance, declaring: "I did not kill Umberto.
 I have killed the King.
 I killed a principle."